Thought Leadership

 The Self-Coordinating AI Company

 That lesson is half right, and it is the dangerous half.
 Revenue per employee is a scoreboard.
 It tells you the game was won; it does not tell you how.
-The thing that actually wins the game is hidden behind the number — a single system that coordinates a small group of people and a fleet of AI agents so they build as one team, at the same speed.
+The thing that actually wins the game is hidden behind the number: a single system that coordinates a small group of people and a fleet of AI agents so they build as one team, at the same speed.
 Build that system and a small team out-builds a far larger one, and keeps pulling ahead.
 Skip it, and the same AI tools produce a bigger mess, faster.
 This is the real prize, and it is invisible from the outside, which is exactly why it lasts.

 The problem the metric hides

 The moment a team starts building by prompting an AI instead of typing code by hand, something changes that no one warns them about.
 The work comes out faster, but so do the collisions.
 A developer writing by hand merges work into the shared codebase a few times a day.
-A team building by prompt produces finished changes by the hour, and every one of those changes is a chance for two people to touch the same file, make the same assumption, or half-build the same feature at once.
+A team building by prompt produces finished changes by the hour, and every one of those changes is a chance for two builders to touch the same file, make the same assumption, or half-build the same feature at once.

-We learned this before we fixed it.
-Our own operating manual still carries the record — a run of incidents where one session's work quietly overwrote another's, where the shared working folder left changes half-saved and unrecoverable, where two builders reached for the same code at the same time.
-We did not write a rule about it because we read a study; we wrote it because we lived it.
 What followed is the heart of everything else.
 We stopped trying to keep people in step with each other and let the system keep the work in step instead.
-Every builder, human or agent, works in their own isolated copy of the code.
-A piece of work has to be claimed before it can be touched, and only one builder can hold it.
+Every builder, human or AI agent, works in their own isolated copy of the code.
+A piece of work has to be claimed before it can be touched, and only one builder can hold it at a time.
 A guard at the moment of saving refuses any change that comes from the wrong place.
-Two builders can no longer collide, because the system will not let them — and the same rules hold whether the builder is a founder at a laptop or an AI agent running in the cloud.
+Two builders can no longer collide, because the system will not let them, and the same rules hold whether the builder is a founder at a laptop or an AI agent running in the cloud.
+This is the point that the cost-of-capacity argument in The New Economics of the Tiny Team turns into an economic advantage; here it is simply the thing that makes machine-speed building safe.

 Every problem the industry reports, and the answer we already run